radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 ## Requirements on PSKs

-Reuse of a PSK in multiple versions of TLS (e.g. TLS 1.2 and TLS 1.3) is considered unsafe ({{RFC8446, Section E.7}}).
+Reuse of a PSK in multiple versions of TLS (e.g., TLS 1.2 and TLS 1.3) is considered unsafe ({{RFC8446, Section E.7}}).
 Where TLS 1.3 binds the PSK to a particular key derivation function, TLS 1.2 does not.
 This binding means that it is possible to use the same PSK in different hashes, leading to the potential for attacking the PSK by comparing the hash outputs.
 While there are no known insecurities, these uses are not known to be secure, and should therefore be avoided.

-{{RFC9258}} adds a key derivation function to the import interface of (D)TLS 1.3, which binds the externally provided PSK to the protocol version.
+{{RFC9258}} adds a key derivation function (KDF) to the import interface of (D)TLS 1.3, which binds the externally provided PSK to the protocol version.
 In particular, that document:

 > ... describes a mechanism for importing PSKs derived from external PSKs by including the target KDF, (D)TLS protocol version, and an optional context string to ensure uniqueness.
 This process yields a set of candidate PSKs, each of which are bound to a target KDF and protocol, that are separate from those used in (D)TLS 1.2 and prior versions.
 This expands what would normally have been a single PSK and identity into a set of PSKs and identities.

 An implementation MUST NOT use the same PSK for TLS 1.3 and for earlier versions of TLS.
 This requirement prevents reuse of a PSK with multiple TLS versions, which prevents the attacks discussed in {{RFC8446, Section E.7}}.
 The exact manner in which this requirement is enforced is implementation-specific.
 One possibility is to have two different PSKs.
-Another possibility is to forbid the use of TLS 1.3, or to forbid the use of TLS versions less than TLS 1.3.
+Another possibility is to forbid the use of TLS versions less than TLS 1.3.

 It is RECOMMENDED that systems follow the directions of {{RFC9257, Section 6}} for the use of external PSKs in TLS.
 That document provides extremely useful guidance on generating and using PSKs.

 Implementations MUST support PSKs of at least 32 octets in length, and SHOULD support PSKs of 64 octets or more.
 As the PSKs are generally hashed before being used in TLS, the useful entropy of a PSK is limited by the size of the hash output.
 This output may be 256, 384, or 512 bits in length.
 Nevertheless, it is good practice for implementations to allow entry of PSKs of more than 64 octets, as the PSK may be in a form other than bare binary data.
 Implementations which limit the PSK to a maximum of 64 octets are likely to use PSKs which have much less than 512 bits of entropy.
-That is, a PSK with high entropy may be expanded via some construct (e.g. base32 as in the example below) in order to make it easier for people to interact with.
+That is, a PSK with high entropy may be expanded via some construct (e.g., base32 as in the example below) in order to make it easier for people to interact with.
 Where 512 bits of entropy are input to an encoding construct, the output may be larger than 64 octets.

+Administrators SHOULD use PSKs of at least 24 octets, generated using a source of cryptographically secure random numbers.
+Implementers needing a secure random number generator should see {{RFC8937}} for for further guidance.
+PSKs are not passwords, and administrators should not try to manually create PSKs.

-Implementations MUST require that PSKs be at least 16 octets in length, which SHOULD be derived from a source with at least 128 bits of entropy.
+Implementations MUST require that PSKs be at least 16 octets in length.
 That is, short PSKs MUST NOT be permitted to be used, and PSKs MUST be random.
 The strength of the PSK is not determined by the length of the PSK, but instead by the number of bits of entropy which it contains.
 People are not good at creating data with high entropy, so a source of cryptographically secure random numbers MUST be used.

-Administrators SHOULD use PSKs of at least 24 octets, generated using a source of cryptographically secure random numbers.
-Implementers needing a secure random number generator should see {{RFC8937}} for for further guidance.
-PSKs are not passwords, and administrators should not try to manually create PSKs.

 PSKs are in their purest form are opaque tokens, represented as an undistinguished series of octets.
 Where PSKs are expected to be managed automatically by scripted methods, this format is acceptable.
 However, in some cases it is necessary for administrators to share PSKs, in which case humanly readable formats may be useful.